 1896: A memorial honoring the late Jesse Seligman was unveiled this afternoon at the Hebrew Orphan Asylum on 138th Street and Amsterdam Avenue

 1896: The New York Section of the National Council of Jewish Women met in vestry rooms of Temple Beth-El.

 1896: The Times of London reported today that Prince Ferdinand of Bulgaria cut short his official to Russia and left St. Petersburg for Paris so he could he could attend the funeral “of his friend,” Baron Hirsch.

 1898: The Alumni Association of the Hebrew Technical Institute hosted its fifth annual reunion banquet at the Tuxedo

 1898: Start of a two day Preliminary conference in Vienna prior to the second Zionist Congress.
 Representatives from Russia, Austria and Germany all attended.
 It is decided to send Leo Motzkin to Palestine to prepare a report.
 The congress will meet again in Basel, Switzerland.
 As was befitting for liberal movement that would come to be dominated by socialist idealist, the Zionist leaders decided that women would be allowed to attend the Congress as voting delegates.
 In other words, Zionist women had the vote two decades before women in the United States got the vote.

-1898: Spain declared war on the United States, the first half of the official act to officially start the Spanish-American War in which 5,000 Jewish volunteers would serve.
+1898: Spain declared war on the United States in response to the American blockade of Cuba which was one of the official acts marking the start of the Spanish American War in which 5,000 Jewish volunteers would serve.

 1899: Herzl begins the two day Bank Conference in Köln with Wolffsohn and Heymann as he sought to develop his “top down” concept of creating a Jewish home in Eretz Israel.